 - Two water parks

-- Twenty-five resort hotels, including seven Disney Vacation Club properties
+- Twenty-six resort hotels, including seven Disney Vacation Club properties

 - ESPN Wide World of Sports Complex

 - Downtown Disney

 Just as Walt Disney once said, “Disneyland will never be completed,” Walt Disney World Resort “will continue to grow as long as there is imagination left in the world.”
 New projects are always in development and on the horizon, including: